phroun/adventure-for-renpy/README.md

 ## Quick Start

-Install by placing the contents of the game folder into your RenPy Project's game folder, including the iconsets which go in your game/images folder.
+Install by placing the adventure folder into your RenPy Project's game folder.

 You now have access to the adventure system: